 Consistently falling behind at school or work makes you feel inadequate, insufficient, and, frankly, exhausted.
-At Wellness Road Psychology, with two locations in Dobbs Ferry, New York, and the Financial District of New York City, Philip Glickman, PsyD, and Jaime Karia, LCSW, can help you get back on track to success with a plan to manage your ADD or ADHD.
+At Wellness Road Psychology, with two locations in Dobbs Ferry, New York, and the Financial District of New York City, Philip Glickman, PsyD, and Jamie Karia, LCSW, can help you get back on track to success with a plan to manage your ADD or ADHD.
 To set up an evaluation, call the clinic or book the next available appointment online today.

 Attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD) are two very similar conditions characterized by trouble focusing, even on tasks that are simple and don’t take a long time to complete.
 While they’re frequently detected in school-age children, you can develop these disorders at any age, and they often affect your work habits as an adult.

 The main difference is that ADHD also includes hyperactivity or restlessness.
 If you have symptoms of ADD and also have trouble sitting in one place without getting up and moving around or fidgeting relentlessly, you likely have ADHD instead of ADD.